 Heritage Lottery distributes the heritage share of National Lottery funding, supporting a wide variety of projects across the UK.

 The Hospital Saturday Fund is a registered charity whose aims are to provide assistance through its charitable giving.

 The Foundation exists to raise the aspirations of young people, to help them take advantage of opportunities and play a full part in society.

 Awards grants to registered charities that benefit children and young people up to the age of 25 who live in nine boroughs in northwest London: Barnet, Brent, Camden, Ealing, Hammersmith & Fulham, Harrow, Kensington & Chelsea and the Cities of London and Westminster.

 London Catalyst is an independent grant-making trust.
 They provide funding for charities and not-for-profit organisations to deliver projects and improve services.
-They provide funds of up to £10,000.
-The deadline is 24th May.

 London Community Foundation